tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 Some uses of the marks are never permitted.
 This section discusses the most common examples of such prohibited uses.

 ### 5.1.
 Mimicking OSM sites
-Please don’t create a website that mimics the 'look and feel' of an OSM project, such as openstreetmap.org.
+Please don’t create a website that mimics the 'look and feel' of [openstreetmap.org](http://openstreetmap.org), [osmfoundation.org](http://osmfoundation.org), or other OSM projects.
 If you have a good reason to create a site that uses OSM's look and feel, please contact the OSMF at legal@osmfoundation.org.

 ### 5.2.
 Linking to non-OSMF sites
 You may use the OSM marks to link only to OSM projects.
 Please refer to Section 3.3.4 if you want to link to an OSM project from your website.